Illinois Legal Information

 The Joint Committee on Administrative Rules approved final rules for the pilot program on July 15, 2014 from the Departments of Agriculture, Financial and Professional Regulation, Public Health, and Revenue.
 The state's first dispensaries began serving patients in November 2015.
-In 2016, the legislature passed SB 10 that extended the sunset clause for the program to 2020, added PTSD and terminal illness as qualifying conditions, as well as established a petition process for adding new conditions, and made changes in the regulations for physicians recommending process including a 3 year renewal option for patients.
+In 2016, the legislature passed SB 10 that extended the sunset clause for the program to 2020, added PTSD and terminal illness as qualifying conditions, established a petition process for adding new conditions, and made changes in the regulations for physicians recommending process including a 3 year renewal option for patients.

 In This Section

 On August 1 2013, Governor Pat Quinn signed HB 1, The Compassionate Use of Medical Cannabis Pilot Program Act which creates a statewide distribution program for patients with one of over 35 serious medical conditions under the recommendation of their doctor.
 HB 1 is very strict and does not allow for pain and does not allow patients or their caregivers to cultivate their medicine.

 1) Be a resident of the State of Illinois 2) Be diagnosed by a physician as having a debilitating medical condition.
 3) Have a signed, written certification from their physician for the use of medical cannabis; 4) Complete the fingerprint-based background check and not have been convicted of an excluded offense as specified under Section 25(b) of the Act (excluded offenses are primary violent felonies and felony drug convictions that were not for the medical use of cannabis); and 5) Be least 18 years of age to register (parents/legal guardians can register their children who are under the age of 18 if they agree to serve as their caregiver(s)) .